QuantEcon/lecture-python-intro/lectures/networks.md

 This reverses the order of the previous example: now the importance of a given node depends on the importance of other nodes that *it links to*.

-The next centrality measures we study have these recursive features.
+The next centrality measures will have these recursive features.

 ### Eigenvector Centrality

 Suppose we have a weighted directed graph with adjacency matrix $A$.

-For simplicity we will suppose that the nodes $V$ of the graph are just the integers $1, \ldots, n$.
+For simplicity, we will suppose that the nodes $V$ of the graph are just the integers $1, \cdots, n$.

 Let $r(A)$ denote the {ref}`spectral radius<neumann_series_lemma>` of $A$.